tekknolagi/tekknolagi.github.com/_posts/2024-10-15-type-inference.md

 have to have the same number of fields and same names of fields and same types of fields.
 This is safe but overly restrictive.

-I think it's possible to "easily" add row polymorphism but we haven't done it yet.
-Finding a simple, distilled version of the ideas in the papers has so far been elusive.
+I think it's possible to "easily" add row polymorphism ~~but we haven't done it yet.
+Finding a simple, distilled version of the ideas in the papers has so far been elusive.~~ and we have a blog post coming soon.

 <!--
 RowSelect, RowExtend, RowRestrict